 A big welcome from the Ministry Team.
 We hope and pray that when you have visited our website you may feel drawn to want to know more about our church and our faith.
 We extend to you the opportunity to come to our church and experience, for yourself, the love of Jesus and of the people who attend.
+For those who unable to attend or would like to see what our services are like, join our church online.

 About ten years ago I decided I wanted to return to regular church going.
 I knew no one at all at Balderton Methodist Church, so I was quite apprehensive as I walked inside - but I needn't have worried.
 I was welcomed and put at my ease so I started to attend regularly.
 In the following weeks I saw many examples of kindness and warm hospitality to others from church members.
 Christianity in practice.